Frequently Asked Questions

 Q: Do I need to read standard music notation?

 A: Reading music is not a requirement, but very helpful, as standard notation carries all the information needed to play music effectively.
 The notes show the rhythm and how the note should be played.
 All arrangements include tablature (tab), also.

 Q: Do I need to read tablature?

-A: Reading tablature is not necessary; the tab numbers can be helpful with figuring out where on the fretboard to play the note, which in turn helps to figure out fingering.
+A: Reading tablature is not necessary.
+The tab numbers can be helpful with figuring out where on the fretboard to play a note, which in turn helps to figure out fingering.
 All arrangements include standard music notation, also.